itsmatiow/Hashtag/README.md

 Hashtag was developed as a collaborative project by our development team.

-### My Role
+## 👨‍💻 My Role

-I contributed to the frontend development of the project using React, JavaScript, and Tailwind CSS.

-My contributions included implementing UI components, responsive layouts, interactions, and frontend functionality.
+I was responsible for the complete frontend development of the Hashtag website, including UI implementation, responsive layouts, reusable React components, animations, navigation, and overall frontend functionality.

 ## 📁 Project Structure